rasmuskl/blog-hexo-rasmuskl/source/_posts/2009-01-17-resharper-series-part-0-installation.markdown

 title: "ReSharper Series - Part 0: Installation"
 date: 2009-01-17 11:05:03
 comments: true
-categories: [ReSharper]
+tags: [ReSharper]
 ---
-{% img right /post-images/WindowsLiveWriter/ResharperEventDay0Installation_E3B3/image_thumb.png %}Welcome to the 0. part of my ReSharper series - almost at the "real" ReSharper content now, but we just need to get the Resharper installation out of the way.
+{% img right /post-images/WindowsLiveWriter/ResharperEventDay0Installation_E3B3/image_thumb.png %}

+Welcome to the 0. part of my ReSharper series - almost at the "real" ReSharper content now, but we just need to get the Resharper installation out of the way.
 It's not really that hard either.

 ## ReSharper Installation